“What you don’t do determines what you can do.” - Tim Ferris

 So why is it so hard to say ‘no’?
 This is probably an overhang from our childhood, when we were told to be polite, do as we are told and follow the rules.
 Now, after all these years of conditioning, we still feel guilt when we don't comply with someone else's wishes.
 We might also be very worried about annoying a boss, losing a valuable client or upsetting a friend or irritating a relative.

-As Jacqueline Whitmore, author and Founder of The Protocol School of Palm Beach says in her article Why ‘No’ is the Most Important Word You’ll Ever Say, published on the influential Entrepreneur web site, people have a difficult time turning down others because “Deep down inside we all want to be liked, so we worry that saying ‘no’ will change the way others view us.”
+As Jacqueline Whitmore, author and Founder of The Protocol School of Palm Beach says in her article, Why 'No' is the Most Important Word You'll Ever Say, published on the influential Entrepreneur web site, people have a difficult time turning down others.
+Jacqueline Whitmore says, “Deep down inside we all want to be liked, so we worry that saying ‘no’ will change the way others view us.”

 However, as you will soon understand, knowing when and how to say ‘no’ is an essential tool in your time management tool kit.